- J.D., Georgetown University Law Center, 2004, cum laude, Olin Law & Economics Fellow

 - U.S. District Court for the Central District of California

 - U.S. District Court for the Northern District of California

 - U.S. District Court for the Eastern District of California

 Mr. Murphy is an associate in the Intellectual Property Practice Group, Life Sciences Team, and Appellate Practice Team.
-He is located in the firm's Del Mar office.
+He is located in the firm's San Diego (Del Mar office.